 - The location of the nerves

-With this precise information, Dr. Silberg can start planning the ideal location for your implants, reach the best outcome and show you how your new teeth will look even before treatment!
+With this precise information, Dr. Mark E. Silberg can start planning the ideal location for your implants, reach the best outcome and show you how your new teeth will look even before treatment!
 The implant placements are done on the computer software in advance to insure safety and precision.

 Know Every Detail in Advance